 We believe all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
 We recognise their potential increased need from a Health & Safety perspective and make appropriate arrangements for inclusion and access to learning.
-We use our best endeavours to secure special educational provision for pupils for whom this is required, that is 'additional to and different from' that provided within the differentiated curriculum to better respond to the four areas of need identified in the new Code of Practice (last revised May 2015).
+We use our best endeavours to secure special educational provision for pupils for whom this is required, that is 'additional to and different from' that provided within the differentiated curriculum to better respond to the four areas of need identified in the in the statutory guidance, Special educational needs and disability code of practice: 0 to 25 years (Code of Practice):